-In this section we use our prior to conduct inference in VARs with standard macroeconomic variables, whose joint long-run dynamics are sharply pinned down by economic theory.
-In particular, we perform two related but distinct exercises.
+In this section we use our prior to conduct inference in VARs with standard macroeconomic variables, whose joint long-run dynamics is sharply pinned down by economic theory.
+In particular, we perform two related, but distinct exercises.
 We begin by re-estimating the 7-variable VAR of section 2, to show that our PLR serves the purpose of reducing the excessive explanatory power of the deterministic components implied by the model with flat or Minnesota priors.
-Second, we evaluate the forecasting performance of 3- and 7-variable VARs, and demonstrate that our prior yields substantial gains over more standard BVARs, especially when forecasting at long horizons.
-Before turning to the detailed illustration of these results, we begin by describing more precisely the 3- and 7-variable VARs and the priors that we adopt.
+Second, we evaluate the forecasting performance of 3-, 5- and 7-variable VARs, and demonstrate that our prior yields substantial gains over more standard BVARs, especially when forecasting at long horizons.
+Before turning to the detailed illustration of these results, we begin by describing more precisely the 3-, 5- and 7-variable VARs and the priors that we adopt.

-The 3-variable VAR includes data on log-real per-capita GDP (Y_t) , log-real per-capita consumption (C_t) and log-real per-capita investment (I_t) for the US economy, and is similar to the VAR estimated by King et al. (1991) in their influential analysis of the sources of business cycles.
-This model is appealing because of its simplicity, popularity, and because a PLR can be easily elicited based on standard neoclassical growth theory, which is at the core of DSGE modeling.
-This theory predicts the existence of a balanced growth path, along which output, consumption and investment share a common trend, while the so-called great ratios (the consumption- and investment-to-output ratios) should be stationary.
+The 3-variable VAR includes data on log-real output $(Y_t)$ , log-real consumption $(C_t)$ and log-real investment $(I_t)$ for the US economy, and is similar to the VAR estimated by King et al. (1991) in their influential analysis of the sources of business cycles.
+This model is appealing because of its simplicity and because, in this context, a prior for the long run can be easily elicited based on standard economic theory, which has robust implications about the long-run behavior of these three time series.
+Specifically, a wide class of macroeconomic models predicts the existence of a balanced growth path, along which output, consumption and investment share a common trend, while the great ratios (the consumption- and investment-to-output ratios) should be stationary.

-The 7-variable VAR augments the small-scale model with two labor-market variables-logreal per-capita labor income (W_t) and log-hours worked per-capita (H_t) -and two nominal variables-price inflation (π_t) and the federal funds rate (R_t) .
-These are the same time series used to estimate the DSGE model of Smets and Wouters (2007), which adds to the neoclassical core the assumptions that markets are not competitive, and prices and wages are sticky.
+The 5- and 7-variable VARs augment the small-scale model with labor-market variables log-real wages $(W_t)$ and log-hours worked $(H_t)$ -and nominal variables-inflation $(\pi_t)$ and the federal funds rate $(R_t)$ .
+These are the same time series used to estimate the DSGE model of Smets and Wouters (2007), which builds on the Real Business Cycle (RBC) literature by adding a number of real and nominal frictions.
 This DSGE is representative of modern medium-to-large-scale macroeconomic models, and can thus be used as a guide to set up our prior in this context.
-This class of models typically predicts that output, consumption, investment, and labor income are driven by a common stochastic trend, while the labor share (labor income relative to output), the consumption- and investment-to-output ratios, and hours worked should be stationary.
+Similar to the RBC framework, this class of models typically predicts that real output, consumption, investment, and real wages share a common stochastic trend, while the great ratios (the labor share, and the consumption- and investment-tooutput ratios) and hours worked should be stationary.